Glycogen storage disease type II: History

 Despite recognizing the basis for the disease, treatment proved difficult.
-Administration of the enzyme lead to its uptake by the liver and not the muscle cells where it is needed.
+Administration of the enzyme leads to its uptake by the liver and not the muscle cells where it is needed.
 In the early 1990s Dutch scientists Arnold Reuser and Ans van der Ploeg were able to show that using alpha-glucosidase containing phosphorylated mannose residues purified from bovine testes increased the enzyme's activity in normal mouse muscles.